 - The feel of something in your eye

 How severe your symptoms are varies by the type of dystrophy you have.

 This is when the epithelium, or front layer, doesn’t stay attached to the rest of your cornea.
 The most common symptom is pain that may range from mild to severe.
 In the morning, you may notice your eyelid sticks to your eye.

 How Are Corneal Dystrophies Diagnosed?

 Most of the time your doctor will find a corneal dystrophy during a routine exam.
-A special tool called a slit lamp microscope lets her see abnormal deposits on your cornea before you notice problems.
+A special tool called a slit lamp microscope let them see abnormal deposits on your cornea before you notice problems.
 If you have a family history of corneal dystrophy, be sure to mention it to your doctor.

 What Are My Treatment Choices?

 Treatment depends on your symptoms and type of dystrophy.
 If you don’t have symptoms, the doctor may suggest regular checkups to keep track of the disease.
 As your symptoms get worse, other treatment options include eye drops and ointments.

 If your vision is bad enough, the doctor may suggest a corneal transplant.
-She’ll remove all or just a few layers of your cornea and replace it with healthy tissue from a donor.
+They’ll remove all or just a few layers of your cornea and replace it with healthy tissue from a donor.
 These are the most common type of transplants in the world and are highly successful.

 The doctor may want to replace all or part of your cornea, depending on what type of dystrophy you have.
 Partial transplants usually heal faster.
 Talk to your doctor about what kind of surgery is best for you.